In the Company of the Poor

 By: Michael Griffin and Jennie Weiss Block

-AN OUTSTANDING BOOK OF 2013 - INT'L BULLETIN OF MISSIONARY RESEARCH
+AN OUTSTANDING BOOK - INT'L BULLETIN OF MISSIONARY RESEARCH

-> A courageous physician and a path-breaking theologian explore their common option for the poor.
+A courageous physician and a path-breaking theologian explore their common option for the poor.

-> Medical anthropologist and physician Paul Farmer is the Kolokotrones University Professor, Harvard University; Chair of the Department of Global Health and Social Medicine at Harvard Medical School; and a founding director of Partners In Health (PIH), an international non-profit organization that provides direct health care services and undertakes research and advocacy activities on behalf of those who are sick and living in poverty.
-Dr. Farmer is also the UN Deputy Special Envoy for Haiti.
+Medical anthropologist and physician Paul Farmer was a Kolokotrones University Professor, Harvard University; Chair of the Department of Global Health and Social Medicine at Harvard Medical School; and a founding director of Partners In Health (PIH), an international non-profit organization that provides direct health care services and undertook research and advocacy activities on behalf of those who are sick and living in poverty.
+Dr. Farmer was also the UN Deputy Special Envoy for Haiti.

-> Gustavo Gutierrez, a Dominican priest and theologian from Peru, is widely recognized as one of the preeminent voices of liberation theology.
+Gustavo Gutierrez, a Dominican priest and theologian from Peru, is widely recognized as one of the preeminent voices of liberation theology.
 His books include A Theology of Liberation, On Job, We Drink from Our Own Wells, and The God of Life.
 He teaches half the year at the University of Notre Dame.